herbie-fp/odyssey/doc/adding_a_component.md

 ];
 ```

 which contains all of the components rendered as part of the Expression Table's rows.
 Add an import for your component at the top of the `ExpressionTable.tsx` file, and then you should be able to add your component here and have it rendered per row of the Expression Table.
-Make sure to pass in the expressionId, which your child component will then be able to call upon for any logic involving a particular expression.
+Make sure to pass in the expressionId, which your child component will then be able to call upon for any logic involving a particular expression, and include this as an [prop](https://legacy.reactjs.org/docs/components-and-props.html) that can be passed in in your component.

 **Importantly**, note that the ExpressionTable will then pass all of these components into a SelectableVisualization component (not to be confused with the left-side SelectableVisualization) - this component corresponds to the individual dropdowns available for each expression on the **right half** of Odyssey, not the single selectable visualization on the left half of Odyssey.